TheWidlarzGroup/react-native-video/README.md

 Platforms: Android ExoPlayer, iOS

 #### stereoPan
-The audio player’s stereo pan position.
+Adjust the balance of the left and right audio channels.
 Any value between –1.0 and 1.0 is accepted.
 * **-1.0** - Full left
 * **0.0 (default)** - Center
 * **1.0** - Full right